-3. Fet Gede is also a traditional vodou feast which celebrates the lwa (spirits) of death and fertility.
-Though it shares calendar space and ideology with the Roman Catholic Day of the Dead, or All Souls Day, Fet Gede can be more accurately said to derive from African traditions preserved largely unchanged through the centuries.
+3. Fete Gede is also a traditional vodou feast which celebrates the lwa (spirits) of death and fertility.
+Though it shares calendar space and ideology with the Roman Catholic Day of the Dead, or All Souls Day, Fête Gede can be more accurately said to derive from African traditions preserved largely unchanged through the centuries.

 5. Rituals take place throughout November but are most concentrated at the beginning of the month.
 Voodoo believers converge on the Haitian capital’s main cemetery to honor the Gede and the father of them all, Baron Samedi.
-They lay out gifts such as homemade beeswax candles, flowers, food and, to warm the Gede’s bones, bottles of rum stuffed with chilli peppers.
+They layout gifts such as homemade beeswax candles, flowers, food and, to warm the Gede’s bones, bottles of rum stuffed with chili peppers.

-6. Fet Gede can be described as the Vodou equivalent of Mardi Gras, the Mexican Day of the Dead, and Halloween, all rolled into one incredible ritual with enough drumming, singing, alcohol and laughter to quite literally raise the dead.
-The Fet Gede celebrations are unique to Haiti, a blend of traditions brought over from Africa during the slave trade, mixed with colonial Christianity and a dash of ritual from the original Taino inhabitants of the island.
+6. Fete Gede can be described as the Vodou equivalent of Mardi Gras, the Mexican Day of the Dead, and Halloween, all rolled into one incredible ritual with enough drumming, singing, alcohol, and laughter to quite literally raise the dead.
+The Fete Gede celebrations are unique to Haiti, a blend of traditions brought over from Africa during the slave trade, mixed with colonial Christianity and a dash of ritual from the original Taino inhabitants of the island.

 7. Haitians believe that the frisky Vodou spirits helped them win independence and become the world’s first black republic.
 Tradition marks the beginning of the revolution at a vodou ceremony at Bois Caïman, where the call to arms was issued by a Houngan (Vodou priest), and within hours, the northern plantations were in flames.
 The rebellion spread through the entire colony and the rest is history as they say.

-9. In Haiti, the Guédé (also spelled Gede or Ghede, pronounced [ɡede] in Haitian Creole) are the family of Loa that embody the powers of death and fertility.
-Guédé spirits include Ghede Doubye, Ghede Linto, Ghede Loraj, Guédé Nibo and Guédé Ti Malis.
+9. In Haiti, the Guédé (also spelled Gede or Ghede, pronounced [ɡede] in Haitian Creole) is the family of Loa that embodies the powers of death and fertility.
+Guédé spirits include Ghede Doubye, Ghede Linto, Ghede Loraj, Guédé Nibo, and Guédé Ti Malis.
 All are known for the drum rhythm and dance called the “banda”.
 In possession, they will drink or rub themselves with a mixture of clairin (raw rum) and twenty-one habanero or goat peppers.

 10. Vodou is a religion that can trace its roots back at least 6,000 years; some sources claim 10,000.
-It is freely practiced in West Africa, and was in fact accepted as the state religion of Benin in 1996 where 80% of the population is followers.
+It is freely practiced in West Africa and was in fact accepted as the state religion of Benin in 1996 where 80% of the population is followers.
 It is believed that over 60 million people practice vodou worldwide, 30 million of which are thought to be in West Africa.
-Vodou is widespread throughout the Caribbean, notably on Haiti where vodou was proclaimed the state religion in 2003 where is is popularly stated that the people are 80% Catholics and 110% vodouists.
-It is also found in Brazil, the Guianas, Dominican Republic and parts of USA, introduced by the slaves.
+Vodou is widespread throughout the Caribbean, notably in Haiti where vodou was proclaimed the state religion in 2003 where is popularly stated that the people are 80% Catholics and 110% vodouists.
+It is also found in Brazil, the Guianas, Dominican Republic, and parts of the USA, introduced by the slaves.

-This is just a quick informational guide about Fet Gede, please feel free to do your research if you are interested in learning more.
+This is just a quick informational guide about Fete Gede, please feel free to do your research if you are interested in learning more.

-Check out these informative sources and links to learn more:
+Check out these very informative sources and links below to learn more: